Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: The cardiac resynchronization therapy study

 This is a retrospective follow-up study including 296 patients undergoing CRT, defibrillator or pacemaker, under standard clinical indications in a single tertiary cardiac institution in Galicia (Spain) between January 2005 and April 2015.
 All patients demonstrated heart failure symptoms with ischaemic or non-ischaemic cardiomyopathy, decreased LVEF ($\leq$35$\%$) and prolonged QRS duration ($\geq$120 ms) at the time of the implantation.
 The New York Heart Association (NYHA) functional classification was used to assign them to three groups: class II, when presenting symptoms of heart failure with moderate exertion; class III, with minimal exertion; and class IV at rest.
 This study was conducted in accordance with the Principles of the Declaration of Helsinki and was approved in 2017 (code: 2017/171) by the Clinical Research Ethics Committee (CEIC) of Galicia.

 Clinical follow-up was completed in all patients, from the time each individual underwent CRT implantation (time zero) until death, cardiovascular (CV) or non-cardiovascular (N-CV), or until the date of the end of the follow-up.
-Survival times were observed in the first case and were right-censored in the second.
+Survival times were observed in the first case and were right-censored in the latter.
 The median and interquartile ranges of survival times were 2.75 and (1.2, 5.2) years, respectively.
+Survival times and times-to-event for each cause of death densities are represented in Figure 1.

+Concrete cause of death was registered for each patient.
+CV death involves causes as stroke and heart ischemic attacks; while NCV deaths include different causes such as bleedings, cancer or infections.
+In all cases, the exact cause of death was effectively registered and grouped into CV or NCV.

 Patients were individually followed up in the hospital's arrhythmia unit to verify the proper functioning of the device.
 Subsequently, visits were conducted to check the battery status, the patient's rhythm, stimulation percentage, stimulation and sensing thresholds in each chamber, and electrode impedances.
 Arrhythmic episodes and corresponding electrograms were reviewed, with different adjustments made based on each patient's condition.
 Long-term follow-up included a review of the medical history, which encompassed the development of atrial fibrillation, cardiovascular admissions - including hospitalizations due to heart failure - and mortality, specifying the cause of death.
 Additionally, the duration of the subsequent QRS on surface electrocardiogram and the evolution of echocardiographic variables were collected through repeated measurements throughout the follow-up period.